-On the first one we see mount Rushmore, but if we look closely, we will notice that instead of the heads of the four of the greatest presidents of USA, we see the heads of four women.
+On the first one, we see Mount Rushmore, but if we look closely, we will notice that instead of the heads of the four of the greatest presidents of the USA, we see the heads of four women.
 The visual anecdote says that if women did something more important than cooking, they could become the presidents of the “country of the unlimited opportunities”.
-Or, like in the famous idiom, “they put their heads on mount Rushmore”.
+Or, like in the famous idiom, “they put their heads on Mount Rushmore”.

 Here is the link to the advertisement:

-On the other one we see a poster to the movie The Godfather.
+On the other one, we see a poster for the movie The Godfather.
 But again, instead of Marlon Brando, there is a woman with earrings.
 It is not The Godfather but The Godmother.
 The slogan is the same.
 By saving time away from cooking, we could achieve much more.

 What I think about all this is that food is a very important factor for our health and wellbeing.
-Lots of people are suffering from obesity caused by consumption of foods with high quantity of sugar, salt and additives, and Maggi’s products have loads of them.
+Lots of people are suffering from obesity caused by the consumption of foods with a high quantity of sugar, salt, and additives, and Maggi’s products have loads of them.

 But we should admit that the two ads are very original and innovative.
 Though this creative approach is typical of the English speaking countries, as I already mentioned, it was made by a Romanian agency.

 To understand these puns, you need knowledge of certain facts and attention to detail.

 The Winter of Our Discontent

 The first person to use this expression was Shakespeare.
 It was mentioned in Richard III, and it means that the unhappiness is in the past.